 - There are 4 games in the Overall top 10 (Unity has 2.
 Another victory!)

 - If we take a look at the top 25 and top 100 places in any category, we find 16 and 29 games respectively.
-For the Overall category, this numbers are still 4 for top 25, but 12 for top 100.
-Think about that: 12% of the top 100 games on the event on the Overall category (arguably the most important one) were made with Godot.
+For the Overall category, these numbers are still 4 for the top 25, but 12 for the top 100.
+Think about that: 12% of the top 100 games on the event in the Overall category (arguably the most important one) were made with Godot.

 Crust - 7th Overall, 3rd Audio, 7th Mood.

-Three top 3s, five top 100s for this 2D platformer
+Three top 3s, and five top 100s for this 2D platformer

 Autumn Hike - 8th Overall, 6th Innovation, 2nd Theme

-Another 3 top 10, 7 top 100 game, made by a 4 dev team consisting of Stav Goldstein, Yakier Bunker, Ori Brusilovsky and Alon Kaplan.
+Another 3 top 10, 7 top 100 games, made by a 4 dev team consisting of Stav Goldstein, Yakier Bunker, Ori Brusilovsky, and Alon Kaplan.
 This one is a Top-Down game.